 Field Description Serial Number The serial number provided on your license agreement.

-Field Description Control Number The control number provided on your license agreement.
+Control Number The control number provided on your license agreement.
 Company Optional.
 Organization name of the licensee.
 Expiry Date Display only.
 The date that the license expires.
 User Limit Display only.
 The number of users granted for the license.
 Site # The Site Number value is used only when you have more than one Roundtable repository and must move information from one repository to another.
 Using multiple repositories is an advanced feature of the Roundtable system.
 See Section 1.10, "Distributed Development" [1-26].
-Session Duration The number of hours a user's sessions should persist.
-During login, if the user has any prior sessions older than the specified number of hours, those sessions will be terminated.
-Enter 0 (zero) to disable automatic session termination.
-Allow Non-Unique This flag is used to determine if non-unique PCODE object names are allowed in a workspace.
-When this system flag is set to Yes, then multiple non-schema objects can have the same object name within a Workspace but they must reside in different physical subdirectories.
-This means they must belong to different Product Modules and different Workspace Modules as well.
-Schema object names (PDBASE, PFILE and PFIELD) must still be unique within a Workspace.